Welcome to Grand Theft Parsons' official movie website.

 **** Bubba S

 Humorous interpretation of the time after the death of the influential singer-songwriter Gram Parsons.
 Loved the touch with the soundtrack.
 Parsons may have been unknown for most people, but he sure did lay the foundations for country-rock, and contributed as a songwriter to bands such as The Eagles, Rolling Stones, The Byrds and many more.
 If you're into the country music genre, back in the day, you might remember his "Cosmic American Music", a hybrid of country, rhythm and blues, soul, folk, and rock.
 He played with such groups as the International Submarine Band, The Byrds, and The Flying Burrito Brothers.
 Although he had a relatively short career it was considered by some critics to be enormously influential in both country and rock, by blending the two genres to the point that they became indistinguishable from each other.
 I saw the film when it was first released and recently watched it on Netflix.
 My second viewing was slightly marred by my new mix breed puppy deciding that the oriental rug in my bedroom was the perfect teething toy.
 I didn't discover the mess till I had finished the film.
 In hindsight I now know why my viewing hadn't been interrupted by the little guy wanting to play or be entertained.
-I did an online search the next morning for cleaning oriental rugs in NYC and found a carpet cleaning company called Sunlight Fine Rug Care & Restoration.
+I did an online search the next morning for "persian carpet cleaning NYC" and found a carpet cleaning company called Sunlight Fine Rug Care & Restoration.
 The representative who came over that afternoon assured me that they craftsmen would be able to repair the missing fringe and holes.
 He also suggested I clean the rug and get it Scotch Guarded.
 He also suggested closing the door to my bedroom when I wasn't in there.
 I was amazed when the rug was returned.
 The woven restoration work matched the original carpet perfectly and the fringe looked great.
 The cleaning brought back all the original colors.
 I guess I could re-frame the puppy incident so that instead of it being a disaster it really was a blessing in disguise.
 Getting back to film, I enjoyed it just as much the second time as I did the first.
 Sure the film has some flaws, but the music was great.

 ...weird and wonderful...